ethan-stone/obsidian-vault-knowledge-base/Reading/Reading List.md

 - check out James pethokoukis: the conservative futurist
 - Check out Tyler cowen
 - Check out Presidents, Populism, and the Crisis of Democracy
-- Look at how much blue states shifted right
+- Look at how much blue states shifted right in the 2024 election
-- Hone